 How Do You Acquire Rights in a Trademark?

 Both the state and federal governments have laws that cover trademark protection.
 While states were first responsible for trademark protection, a federal trademark law was passed by Congress in the late 1800s.
 The Lanham Act, which is the primary federal trademark law, was passed in 1946 and updated 50 years later.
 While state trademark laws still exist, most trademark protection comes from federal statutes.

 A trademark receives protection even without registration as long as it is currently used in the marketplace.
 In general, the business or entity that can prove it used the mark first is considered the original trademark owner, as long as they have used it continuously.

 Before deciding on a name for your enterprise or investing in logo development and branding, make sure the desired trademark isn't already in use by somebody else.
 Your planned use for the name determines how you should do this search.
 Searching the state business name database will suffice if you simply need a trademarked name for official documents.
 Most trademarks, however, will be released publicly, so you'll need to do a more extensive search.

 If you need help with trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.